Astro Teller

-Eric "Astro" Teller (born 29 May 1970) is a British-American entrepreneur, computer scientist, and author, with expertise in the field of intelligent technology.
+Eric "Astro" Teller (born 29 May 1970) is an American entrepreneur, computer scientist, and author, with expertise in the field of intelligent technology.

 Early life and education

-Teller was born in Cambridge, England, and raised in Evanston, Illinois, US.
+Teller was born in Cambridge, England, and raised in Evanston, Illinois.
 He is the son of Paul Teller, who was an instructor in the philosophy of science at the University of Illinois at Chicago and Chantal DeSoto, a buyer and clothing designer for Sears who later became a teacher of gifted children.
-His grandparents include both French economist and mathematician Gérard Debreu and Hungarian-born American theoretical physicist Edward Teller.
-He received the nickname "Astro" after high school friends compared his flat-top haircut to AstroTurf, and he reportedly had the image of cartoon dog Astro from The Jetsons painted on his car door in college.
+His grandparents include French economist and mathematician Gérard Debreu and Hungarian-born American theoretical physicist Edward Teller.
+He received the nickname "Astro" after high school friends compared his flat-top haircut to AstroTurf, and he reportedly had the image of cartoon dog Astro from The Jetsons painted on his car door in college by his first wife, Elizabeth Jennings.

-Teller holds a Bachelor of Science in computer science from Stanford University, Master of Science in symbolic computation (symbolic and heuristic computation), also from Stanford, and a PhD in artificial intelligence from Carnegie Mellon University, where he was a recipient of a Hertz fellowship.
+Teller holds a Bachelor of Science in computer science from Stanford University, Master of Science in symbolic computation (symbolic and heuristic computation), also from Stanford, and a PhD in artificial intelligence from Carnegie Mellon University, where he received a Hertz fellowship.

-Career
+Career and moonshots

-After working as a teacher at Stanford, he became a business executive.
+After working as a faculty member at Stanford University, Teller became a business executive.

-Since 2010, Teller has been directing Google X (which has become X) laboratories.
+Since 2010, he has directed Google X (which has become X, The Moonshot Factory) laboratories.
 Projects at Google X include Google Glass, Google Self-Driving Car Project, Google Contact Lens and Project Loon.
 Google X spun its project called Flux out into a stand-alone business in 2012.
 Teller gave a TED Talk at TED2016 on the importance of failure in Google X's approach to pioneering new projects.
-On 18 October 2016, it was announced that Teller would temporarily be in charge of X's Project Wing while the search for its next permanent leader was underway.

-In 2017, Teller was honored with an Edison Achievement Award for his commitment to innovation throughout his career.